jchatterjee/nycdsa_ml_project_website/README.md

 # Interactive Data Analytics Dashboard

-The following website was created in Streamlit to automatically generate a web-based interactive dashboard from Python code:
+<p align="justify">The following website was created in Streamlit to automatically generate a web-based interactive dashboard from Python code:</p>

 https://share.streamlit.io/jchatterjee/nycdsa_ml_project_website/main/trialapp.py

-It utilized a data set from 2020 of all the prices of houses and their unique features in order to develop a machine learning prediction model utilizing ElasticNet at more than 93% accuracy.
+<p align="justify">It utilized a data set from 2020 of all the prices of houses and their unique features in order to develop a machine learning prediction model utilizing ElasticNet at more than 93% accuracy.</p>

-The following features were used to estimate the average price of a house in a particular area and neighborhood of the town:
+<p align="justify">The following features were used to estimate the average price of a house in a particular area and neighborhood of the town:</p>

 1. Number of Rooms
 2. Number of Bathrooms